 Thematic areas of CIL research:

 - Inclusive Design and Social Change using Technology

 - Authentic learning environments and real-world settings

-The Cyprus Interaction Lab is affiliated with a number of organizations and networks linked to the HCI and Educational Technology communities.
+The Cyprus Interaction Lab is affiliated with a number of organizations and networks and research communities in Learning Technology and HCI.